Contents

 • Geriatrics & Gerontology of the Dog and Cat by Johnny D. Hoskins (English)

-• Degenerative diseases of the musculoskeletal system in dogs and cats by Hans G. Nobody (German)
+• Degenerative diseases of the musculoskeletal system in dogs and cats by Hans G. Niemand (German)

-These books can serve as a starting point for in-depth research into specific causes of staggering in dogs.
-It would be advisable to look for further references on this topic in a specialized library or a university veterinary clinic.
+These books can serve as a starting point for more in-depth research into the specific causes of staggering in dogs.
+It would be advisable to seek further literature on this topic in a specialized library or a university veterinary clinic.